mathigon/textbooks/content/fractals/content.md

 ### Fractal Coastlines

-One of the key characteristics of all the fractals we've seen so far is that you can "zoom in" forever, and always find new patterns.
+One of the key characteristics of all the fractals we’ve seen so far is that you can “zoom in” forever, and always find new patterns.
 Around 1920, the British mathematician [Lewis Fry Richardson](bio:richardson) realised that the same is true for the border or coastline of many countries.